-- Find a color reference (your favorite sweater, household object, advertisement, photograph, book cover, etc.)
+- Choose a color reference: your favorite sweater, household object, advertisement, photograph, book cover, etc.

-- Create a color inventory palette that proportionally represents your color reference.
-If the 2/3’s of your reference is blue-violet with secondary hues of yellow and orange, then the palette should reflect this.
-EXAMPLE
+- Create a 6 color inventory palette that proportionally represents your color reference.
+If the majority of your reference is blue-violet with secondary hues of yellow and gold, then the palette should reflect this.

 - Free-Study – Color Harmony